blowback/beast_basic/README.md

 I know, I know.
 Why do up & left do the same thing? and down / right?
-Near as I can tell, they are redundant in this *line based* editor, but are holdovers from the original BBC Micro's rather splendid full-screen copy edit malarky (which incidentally also exists on RisciX!)
+Near as I can tell, they are redundant in this *line based* editor, but are holdovers from the original BBC Micro's rather splendid full-screen copy edit malarky (which incidentally also exists on RISCiX!)
 Sadly that method doesn't exist in other versions...I wonder if Acorn patented it?

 # Build it